-ROBERT CRAWFORD (1953 - 2020) - Obituary
+Robert Crawford (1953 - 2020) - Obituary

-Of protestant faith, he was a graduate of DuBois Area High School and was a proud U.S. Air Force veteran.
-He served in the military police during his time in the service and was an expert marksman.
-As a result this skillset, he was chosen to join the prestigious Presidential Pistol team and traveled the world extensively while competing.
+Of protestant faith, he was a graduate of DuBois Area High School and was a proud Air Force veteran.
+He served in the Military Police during his time in the service and was an expert Marksman.
+As a result of this skillset, he was chosen to join the prestigious Presidential Pistol team and traveled the world extensively while competing.

-After his honorable discharge from the service, he graduated from Penn State University with a degree in criminal administration.

 Professional and community involvement aside, he cherished family more than anything.
 He devoted his life to being the best father to his son James and it was his greatest life desire to lovingly care for his son and his grandchildren.
 He excelled at being the best father and his legacy will live on through his son.